Terms of Service and New Patient Agreement,

 The full text of the New Patient Agreement follows:

-This Concierge Patient Membership Agreement (the “Agreement”), effective as of the date of the Member’s digital confirmation of receipt (the “Effective Date”), is made by and between Remedy Psychiatry, Inc. a California professional corporation (the “Practice”), Remedy Psychiatry contractual affiliates (“Affiliates”) and/or associates (“Associates”), and the undersigned patient member (the “Member” or “You”).
+This Agreement, effective as of the date of the Member’s digital confirmation of receipt (the “Effective Date”), is made by and between Remedy Psychiatry, Inc. a California professional corporation (“Remedy” or the “Practice”), on behalf of itself, its employed or contracted physicians, nurses, nurse practitioners, counselors and other support personnel (“Providers”), and its contractual affiliates (“Affiliates”) and/or other non-contractual associates (“Associates”), and the undersigned patient member (the “Member” or “You”).

-- “Insurer”- the Medicare or Medicare programs, a private health insurance policy, an individual or group health plan, HMO, PPO, or other similar private health plan or coverage.
+- “Insurer” – private health insurance policy, an individual or group health plan, HMO, PPO, or other similar private health plan or coverage.

-If you cancel your initial on-boarding appointment with your doctor within 24 business hours of your appointment time, you will be charged a $179 missed appointment fee.
-If you do not attend your initial Appointment (commonly referred to as a “no show”), you will be charged a $179 missed appointment fee.
-If you cancel your follow-up appointment with your doctor within 24 business hours of your appointment time, you will be charged a $89 missed appointment fee.
-If you do not attend your Appointment (commonly referred to as a “no show”), you will be charged a $89 missed appointment fee.
+If You cancel your initial on-boarding appointment with your Provider within 24 business hours of your appointment time, You will be charged a $179 missed appointment fee if You are age 18 or over and $199 missed appointment fee for patients under the age of 18.
+If You do not attend your initial Appointment (commonly referred to as a “no show”), You will be charged a $179 missed appointment fee if You are age 18 or over and $199 missed appointment fee for patients under the age of 18.
+If You cancel your follow-up appointment with your doctor within 24 business hours of your appointment time, You will be charged a $89 missed appointment fee if You are age 18 or over and $99 missed appointment fee for patients under the age of 18.
+If You do not attend your follow-up appointment (commonly referred to as a “no show”), You will be charged a $89 missed appointment fee if You are age 18 or over and $99 missed appointment fee for patients under the age of 18.
+Any missed appointment fees, or no-show fees must be paid before You will be rescheduled.

 Recurring Billing Policy

-You represent and warrant that (i) any credit / debit card information you supplies is true, correct and complete, (ii) charges incurred by you will be honored by your credit/debit card company, (iii) you will pay the charges incurred in the amounts posted, including any applicable taxes, and (iv) you are the person in whose name the credit / debit card was issued and you is authorized to make a purchase or other transaction with the relevant credit / debit card and information.
+You represent and warrant that (i) any credit/debit card information You supply is true, correct and complete, (ii) charges incurred by You will be honored by Your credit/debit card company, (iii) you will pay the charges incurred in the amounts posted, including any applicable taxes, and (iv) You are the person in whose name the credit / debit card was issued and You is authorized to make a purchase or other transaction with the relevant credit / debit card and information.

 You agree and authorize the payment method to be billed automatically for the entire subscription length, according to the published pricing on the Remedy Psychiatry, Inc. website, which is subject to change at any time.